What does a UX process look like?

 Let me explain.

 The bullet points above don’t tell the full story.

-- For one, these phases often have considerable overlap—there’s a lot of back-and-forth.
+- For one, these phases of the UX process often have considerable overlap—there’s a lot of back-and-forth.
 As the UX Designer learns more about the problem being solved, the audience, the stakeholders and the constraints he or she is operating under, it may be necessary to revisit some of the research undertaken, get additional user feedback, or try out new ideas.

 - One aspect not captured in the above bullet points is the importance of communication throughout a project.
 While doing great design is one thing, communicating great design is equally as important, as even the best concepts will fail if they don’t have buy-in from the right stakeholders.
 The best UX Designers are great communicators.

 Looking for more on how to apply this process?
 Check out our UX Techniques Bank.